antixenoinitiative/axiwiki/internals.md

 ## Caustic Sink Launcher
 Highly recommended for most AX ships, as nearly all Thargoid vessels employ some form of caustic weaponry.
 These sinks will quickly remove the caustic debuff from your ship automatically, only needing to be ejected when they are full.
 They can be purchased with credits from Rescue Megaships.

-They are not recommended for solo Interceptor fights, as caustic missiles can be avoided using [cold mechanics](https://youtu.be/f-2zN0f__HA?t=95).
+They are not recommended for cold orbit solo builds, as caustic missiles can be entirely avoided using [cold mechanics](https://youtu.be/f-2zN0f__HA?t=95).